Program guide

 Do you repay it?

-The official page describes a federal tax credit, not a repayable loan.
-Eligible homeowners claim the credit when filing federal taxes, subject to federal tax rules and continued owner use of the home as a primary residence.
+The MCC is a federal tax credit rather than a repayable loan.
+Eligible homeowners claim the credit when filing federal taxes, subject to continued owner-occupancy of the home as a primary residence and federal tax rules.
+Current program materials also warn that federal recapture-tax rules may apply if the home is sold within the federal recapture window.

 How do you apply?

-Work with one of SC Housing's approved lending partners to obtain the MCC in connection with an eligible first mortgage.
+Work with one of SC Housing's approved lending partners to reserve the MCC together with an eligible first mortgage, close the certificate on the same day as the first mortgage, and expect the approved lender to submit the file through SC Housing's lender system.
 The certificate costs $500, and participating lenders may charge up to a $500 processing fee.

 Official source evidence

-The official SC Mortgage Tax Credit page says the program provides qualified homebuyers with a federal tax credit of up to $2,000 per year, costs $500 plus a possible lender processing fee, and may be used with conventional or government financing but not with SC Housing's bond program.
+Current SC Housing materials say the MCC provides a federal income tax credit equal to 30% of annual mortgage interest up to $2,000 per year, costs $500 plus a possible lender processing fee, and may be used with conventional or government financing but not with SC Housing's bond program.

 View official source